heseltime/heseltime.github.io/pages/rDai.md

 > This chain-like nature reveals that recurrent neural networks are intimately related to sequences and lists.
 They’re the natural architecture of neural network to use for such data.

-(Chris Olah, "Understanding LSTM Networks" posted on August 27, 2015 and accessed Febrary 17, 2024)
+<div id="lstm">(Chris Olah, "Understanding LSTM Networks" posted on August 27, 2015 and accessed Febrary 17, 2024)</div>

 RNN-Feats?
 Read [The Unreasonable Effectiveness of Recurrent Neural Networks](https://karpathy.github.io/2015/05/21/rnn-effectiveness/) by Andrej Karpathy, maybe not so unreasonable in light of the quote from Chris Olah.